15 products to help you master the keto diet | CNN Underscored

 - Sowtech 4-Cup Espresso Maker With Steam Milk Frother ($48.44, originally $89.99; amazon.com)

-Like Guadagnino, Gorsky also has a favorite tool for prepping all those keto-compliant vegetables: Her spiralizer (if you’re in the market for a spiralizer, check out our guide to the best options on the market).
+Like Guadagnino, Gorsky also has a favorite tool for prepping all those keto-compliant vegetables: her spiralizer (if you’re in the market for a spiralizer, check out our guide to the best options on the market).

 “Zucchini noodles are a delicious stand-in for pasta,” she says.
 “I also like to spiralize onion, yellow summer squash, radish, cucumber, broccoli stems, etc.”